Prof-Software/healthtrack/readme.md

-Okay, here are the explanations for the code, ranging from simple to detailed:
-1. One Sentence:
 This code creates an interactive web dashboard called "Aura" for tracking personal health metrics like steps, sleep, and calories, setting goals, visualizing progress, and earning achievements.
-2. Short Explanation (Few Sentences):

 This code defines the structure (HTML), styling (CSS), and behavior (JavaScript) for "Aura," a sophisticated, single-page web application designed as a personal health analytics dashboard.
 It allows users to log daily steps, sleep, and calorie intake, set personalized goals, and view their historical data through interactive charts and tables.
 The application features light/dark themes, local data storage in the browser, achievement badges, activity streak tracking, data export/import functionality, and a guided tour for new users.

 3. Detailed Explanation:
 This codebase builds a comprehensive, client-side health tracking dashboard application named "Aura."
 HTML (index.html): Provides the fundamental structure of the single-page application.